PacktPublishing/Modern-Full-Stack-React-Projects/ch4/backend/README.md

-# Full-Stack React Projects / Chapter 3
+# Full-Stack React Projects / Chapter 4 / Backend

-_Implementing a Backend Using Express, Mongoose ODM and Jest_
+_Integrating a Frontend Using React and TanStack Query_

 ## Requirements